e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+• They are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-• The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet
+• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

 Dust and powder from neodymium magnets are flammable.

-Do not attempt to drill into neodymium magnets.
-Mechanical processing is also not recommended.
+Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Do not bring neodymium magnets close to GPS and smartphones.
+Under no circumstances should neodymium magnets be brought close to GPS and smartphones.

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
 In the case of small magnets, they can be swallowed and cause choking.
 In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.